Thursley, Hindhead & the Devil's Punch Bowl

 - In 25 metres go through a wooden swing gate to the left of a cattle grid and then go under a vehicle barrier.

-- In 15 metres ignore a path on your left which descends steeply, and by a post with directional arrows on its top and side, [!] bear left on a path (5 metres before a track junction), your direction 170°.
+- In 45 metres ignore a path on your left which descends steeply, and in 5 metres by a post with blue directional arrows on [!] bear left on a path (5 metres before a track junction), your direction 170°.

-- Keep on this path, as it climbs gently, and in 90 metres you pass a bench on your right.
-The path levels out and goes through a more wooded area, now with a fence on your right to the back gardens of large properties.
+- Keep on this path, as it climbs gently, with the Punch Bowl down below you on your left, and in 90 metres you pass a wooden bench on your right.
+In 100 metres the path levels out and goes through a more wooded area, now with a fence on your right to the back gardens of large properties.

 - In 300 metres ignore a path on your left which descends steeply into the Punch Bowl and in 5 metres ignore a track on your right.